-Rising income and wealth inequality leads to political inequality and threatens our democracy.
-A Washington Post article concluded that People have no idea what inequality actually looks like, and that caused me to respond and to enhance this article, which was published here two years ago.
-It features some disturbing videos that help us understand the corrupting influence of big money in politics and the direct relationships between:
+The problem with rising inequality of income and wealth is that it leads to inequality of political influence and opportunity, and that threatens our democracy.
+After a Washington Post article concluded that People have no idea what inequality actually looks like, I revised and republished this article, which I’m revising again now.
+It features a great video infographic and some disturbing videos that help us understand the corrupting influence of big money in politics, and the direct relationships between:

 - Our Perception of wealth distribution is far from our Ideal but not even close to Actual distribution.